Carlton Football Club: 1983–2001

-Period of struggle (2002–present)
+Period of struggle (2002–2021)

 In 2002, Carlton swiftly fell from being one of the most successful clubs, both on-field and off-field, to one of the least successful.
-The club had been much slower than others to embrace the AFL Draft as a means for recruitment, so when its champion players from the 1990s began to retire in the early 2000s, on-field performances fell away quickly, and in 2002, the club won the wooden spoon for the first time in its VFL/AFL history; it was the last of the twelve Victorian clubs to win the wooden spoon.
+The club had been much slower than others to embrace the AFL draft as a means for recruitment, so when its champion players from the 1990s began to retire in the early 2000s, on-field performances fell away quickly, and in 2002, the club won the wooden spoon for the first time in its VFL/AFL history; it was the last of the twelve Victorian clubs to win the wooden spoon.
 At the same time, the club was starting to struggle financially, due to unwise investments under John Elliott – most significantly, building a new grandstand at Princes Park during the 1990s, at a time when other clubs were finding it more profitable to play at the higher-capacity central venues.
 Then, at the end of 2002, it was revealed that Carlton had been systematically cheating the league salary cap during the early 2000s.
 The scandal resulted in the loss of draft picks and a fine of $930,000, which exacerbated the club's poor on-field and off-field positions.

 In the immediate fall-out from 2002, president John Elliott was voted out by the members, and was replaced with Docklands Stadium CEO Ian Collins.
 Under Collins, the club shifted its home stadium from Princes Park to Docklands, with the final match played at Princes Park in 2005.
 Additionally, coach Wayne Brittain was sacked, and replaced with Kangaroos coach Denis Pagan.
 On-field performances did not improve under Pagan, and overall the club won three wooden spoons and finished in the bottom two five times between 2002 and 2007.